lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture2.md

 git push --set-upstream origin master
 ```

-You may need to [generate and enter a person access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) here.
+You may need to [generate and enter a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic) here.

 Everything in your repository is now stored on the connected GitHub repository
 as well!
 But updates are not automatic.
 After any new commits, if you would